mantidproject/documents/Project-Management/ILL/User_Requests.md

 * Mac package signing (check with Samuel Jackson)
 * IN4LNX - hangs on shutdown, to investigate
 * D20 and IN16B are unstable on Ian's Windows PC for nightly and unstable buidls
+* Windows fails to show results log when more than one copy of MantidPlot is open

 Powder Diffraction Session: